d3cod3/Mosaic-Manual/Objects.md

 # Mosaic Objects List

 ### Audio analysis
 [audio analyzer](https://mosaic.d3cod3.org/reference.php?r=audio-analyzer).
-This object is a audio analysis station which transmits a vector with all the analyzed data.
+This object is an audio analysis station which transmits a vector with all the analyzed data.
 Each type of audio data is available in the different extractor objects below.

 [beat extractor](https://mosaic.d3cod3.org/reference.php?r=beat-extractor).
 This object extracts the beat detection from the audio analysis vector.